makerdao/community/governance/polls/Maximum Debt Ceiling Adjustment for YFI-A - March 29, 2021.md

 ---
 title: Increase the YFI-A Maximum Debt Ceiling - March 29, 2021
-summary: Rank your preferred options to adjust or maintain the YFI-A Maximum Debt Ceiling.
+summary: Signal your support or opposition for adjusting the YFI-A Maximum Debt Ceiling from 45 million DAI to 75 million DAI.
 discussion_link: https://forum.makerdao.com/t/signal-request-adjust-yfi-a-dc-iam-line/7055
-vote_type: Ranked Choice IRV
+vote_type: Plurality Voting
 categories:
    - Risk Variable
 options:
    0: Abstain
-  1: 45 million DAI (no change)
-  2: 75 million DAI (+30 MM)
-  3: 100 million DAI (+55 MM)
-  4: 150 million DAI (+105 MM)
+   1: Yes
+   2: No
 ---
 # Poll: Increase the YFI-A Maximum Debt Ceiling - March 29, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Governance Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, March 29 at 16:00 UTC.

-**This is an instant-runoff vote.
-In an instant-runoff vote, you may rank any number of options in the order of preference.
-As a general rule, you should rank every option you would be willing to vote for if it was included in an executive vote.
-By failing to rank an option you signal that you are not willing to vote for it in an executive vote.
-Alternatively, if you would accept any of the listed options and have no preference as to which, you should vote 'Abstain' as your first choice and rank no other choices.**
+**This is a binary vote.
+In a binary vote, you may vote for a single option.
+You should vote for the option which you prefer.
+Alternatively, if you would accept either of the two options and have no preference between them, you should abstain.**

 ## Review

-MKR Token Holders may vote in this poll to keep or adjust the YFI-A [Maximum Debt Ceiling](https://community-development.makerdao.com/en/learn/governance/module-dciam/):
+MKR Token Holders may vote in this poll to express support or opposition to adjusting the YFI-A [Maximum Debt Ceiling](https://community-development.makerdao.com/en/learn/governance/module-dciam/):

-- 45 million DAI (no change)
+* Increase from 45 million DAI to 75 million DAI.
-- 75 million DAI (+30 MM)
-- 100 million DAI (+55 MM)
-- 150 million DAI (+105 MM)

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-adjust-yfi-a-dc-iam-line/7055) to inform your position on this issue before voting.

 ## Outcomes

-**If a non-'Abstain' option receives more votes than each other option (excluding 'Abstain') and the votes for that option exceed 50% of the total votes cast then that option is deemed the winner and the following actions will be taken:**
+**If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* If the winner represents a change from the status quo, then change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
+* This parameter change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* If the Friday executive passes, then this parameter change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.

-**If no option has enough votes to exceed 50% of the total votes cast, then no further actions will be taken at this time.**
+**If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**

 ---